smarunich/llm-router/README.md

 - The LLM Router Blueprint doesn't generate any code that may require sandboxing.
 - The LLM Router Development Blueprint is shared as a reference and is provided "as is".
 The security in the production environment is the responsibility of the end users deploying it.
 When deploying in a production environment, please have security experts review any potential risks and threats; define the trust boundaries, implement logging and monitoring capabilities, secure the communication channels, integrate AuthN & AuthZ with appropriate access controls, keep the deployment up to date, ensure the containers/source code are secure and free of known vulnerabilities.
+- A frontend that handles AuthN & AuthZ should be in place as missing AuthN & AuthZ could provide un gated access to customer models if directly exposed to e.g. the internet, resulting in either cost to the customer, resource exhaustion, or denial of service.
 - The users need to be aware that the api_key for the end LLM for the router-controller is obtained by populating the config.yaml file and this might lead to the leakage of api_key and unauthorized access for the end LLM and the end users are responsible for safeguarding the config.yaml file and the api_key in it.
 - The LLM Router doesn't require any privileged access to the system.
 - The end users are responsible for ensuring the availability of their deployment.